-Majoring in a world language can prepare you for a variety of career fields including:
+Majoring in a world language can prepare you for a variety of career fields, including:

 The Department of World Languages, Literatures and Cultures offers majors in French, German and Spanish as well as professional certification in French and Spanish.
 The professional certification is useful for careers in travel and tourism, law enforcement, the medical profession and business.

-Our faculty members include native speakers, participants in national organizations and award winning professors.
+Our faculty members include native speakers, participants in national organizations and award-winning professors.

 We work closely with the Study Abroad office to provide multiple opportunities for international work and study.
 These opportunities allow you to immerse yourself in the language and experience the culture first hand.
 They include studying:

 Youíll become proficient in speaking, reading and writing the language you choose.
 You may spread your beginning and intermediate requirements over four semesters or accelerate your schedule.

-Our World Language Learning Center provides 80 computer workstations, more than 30 software programs for self-study and assignments, multilanguage audio and video media, satellite reception of international programs and presentation equipment.
+Our World Language Learning Center provides 80 computer workstations, more than 30 software programs for self-study and assignments, multi-language audio and video media, satellite reception of international programs and presentation equipment.

-The Career Center, Learning Center and professional academic advisors are among the many valuable resources that are available to you at UNT.
+The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

-We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.
+We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at Apply Texas by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission at ApplyTexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.